treehouselabs/worker-bundle/docs/2-queue-manager.md

 # The QueueManager

-The WorkerBundle creates a [QueueManager][0] service which acts as a central point to add jobs in the queue, receive them back from it, inspect, bury and delete jobs.
+The WorkerBundle creates a [QueueManager][qm] service which acts as a central point to add jobs in the queue, receive them back from it, inspect, bury and delete jobs.

-[0]: /src/TreeHouse/WorkerBundle/QueueManager.php
+[qm]: /src/TreeHouse/WorkerBundle/QueueManager.php

 ## Examples